 This post may contain affiliate links.

-This Creamy Salmon Bake recipe with potatoes and broccoli is packed with a rich, smoky flavour in a creamy, herby filling.
+This Creamy Salmon Bake recipe is so quick and easy.
+Made with smoked salmon, potatoes and broccoli, it’s packed with a delicious smoky flavour and a creamy, herby filling.
+Perfect for brunch, lunch or dinner!

 Sliced salmon bake with potatoes and broccoli